Skip to main content

 4. Reference original documents under each theme

-1. Upload all documents to Atlas
+1. Upload all your sources to Atlas

 2. Let AI discover connections automatically

-3. Explore the generated knowledge graph
+3. Explore the generated mind maps

 4. Focus on unexpected connections